igorsegallafa/urhommo/README.md

 This is a project of a MMORPG game using the game engine Urho3D.
 Urho is used for client-side and server-side.

 ## License
-Licensed under the GNU General Public License v3.0.
+Licensed under the MIT License.

 ## Development
 I am developing this project by myself for now, like a hobby.
 I have not idea if this could be a *final product* in the future, but I will be working hard to make it happen.